RADINMNX2/BetterCopy/README.md

 ## ✦ The Philosophy

+BetterCopy is designed to have the **largest impact on typical Windows file copy performance with the least effort by the user**.

+It does not compete with feature-heavy power-user tools like TeraCopy or FastCopy, nor does it aim to support complex environments like cloud drives.
+The goal is to make copying better for the typical user without them ever having to think about it.

-BetterCopy is built around a simple, uncompromising brand promise:
+It is built around a simple, uncompromising brand promise:
 * **No Admin:** Runs entirely in user space.
 No elevation prompts, no UAC bypasses.
 * **No Injection:** Zero DLL injection into `explorer.exe` or hooking of `SHFileOperation`.
 * **No Residue:** No background services, tray clutter, or leftover registry junk.